OpenShopChannel/WSC-Patcher/README.md

  - If `output/root.cer` is not present, a 1024-bit (RSA), SHA-1 CA certificate will be generated.
    - At the same time, `*.<basedomain>` will be issued for ease of use.
 See `output/server.pem` and `output/server.key` for usage with nginx or similar servers.
  - Modifications are made to the application's main `.arc` (within content index 2) to permit Opera loading the base domain, and the customized certificates.
  - Patches to the application's main dol are also performed.
-Please see `patches.go` for more information on what these contain.
+Please see `docs/patch_<name>.md` for more information on what these contain.
  - The patched WAD is written to disk.